codiga/doc.codiga.io/docs/code-analysis/git-hooks.md

 ---
 id: git-hooks
-title: Codiga - Using Git Hooks to Check your Code before pushing
+title: Using pre-push Git Hooks
 sidebar_label: Git Hooks
 description: Automatically trigger a code analysis using Git Hooks and ensure that your code meets your code quality criteria.
 keywords: